11th Sunday in Ordinary Time – Year C.

 Jesus’ attitude to women was very revolutionary for the time.
 He mixed freely with them and accepted them to express publicly their deep love for him, as in the Gospel of today.
 He even welcomed them among his disciples.
 These women accompanied him all the way to his crucifixion and, in all the four Gospels they are the first witnesses to the Resurrection.
 They are sent to bring the ‘Good News’ to the male disciples.
 God reveals through Jesus that women have a place equal to what society had traditionally attributed to men.

 In dining at Simon’s house Jesus has confronted his host with a question on how he sees other people.
-Today many questions are addressed to us also.
-Am I the one who judges others, who spreads scandal, who gives a bad name to somebody?
-Am I the cold, unfeeling person looking down on others?
-Am I a sinner who will be eternally grateful to God for his mercy?
+Today many questions are addressed to us also to which we need to reply not only in words, but by our actions.

 ‘Acknowledgement and Thanks’ to ‘Recommended Source Material’ by: